Q: My child takes daily meds. Is that a problem?

 Q: I am not Orthodox and would like my child to come to camp?

 A: We would love to have them!
 Although the Orthodox faith is very much involved throughout the week, St. Vladimir’s is still a summer camp for all children.

 Q: Can my child bring a cell phone?

-A: They can bring one but we ask that it stays in the cabin and know that camp is not responsable if something should happen to it.
+A: We ask that campers do not bring cell phones or other electric devices.
+If you feel that you need them to bring one; they can bring one but we ask that it stays in the cabin and know that camp is not responsable if something should happen to it.
 However, if a phone becomes a distraction to other campers we will ask that it be turned off and that parents use the direct line to the camp that is shown on the application forms.